 These cells absorb the light, which has transformed to heat, effectively destroying the cell and allowing the body to reabsorb the waste.
 The unaffected skin remains undamaged, but the affected portions are radically transformed in as little as three sessions.

-Does IPL Really Work?
+Does IPL Treatment Really Work for Rosacea ?

 Currently, dermatologists are recommending three to five sessions of IPL, depending on the severity of the individual’s condition.
 There are some who may be skeptical about committing to the time and cost that the course of treatment necessitates; however when the hard data is examined, the benefits far outweigh the cost.
 Recently, a group of Rosacea sufferers underwent five IPL helping scientists to collect data in order to better understand the effectiveness of the process.
 The results were staggering.
 The subjects enjoyed an 83 percent decrease in redness, a 75 percent decrease in the amount of flushing and 64 percent experienced fewer breakouts.
 With those kinds of results, there is no wonder why so many doctors are recommending IPL to their patients.